 In the center is an illustration of Mount Everest, chosen for two reasons:

-• As the highest mountain in the world, it symbolizes global leadership and the conquest of challenging peaks.
+- As the world’s highest mountain, it symbolizes global leadership and the conquest of challenging peaks.
 AIA serves the best: 83% of Forbes 2000 companies use its services.

 Beneath the image of the mountain in the center is the word “timeless.”
-This term emphasizes the impressive age of the peak – more than 60 million years.
-The illustration and the inscription draw a parallel between the company and the mountain giant, predicting the long life of the firm.
+This term emphasizes the impressive age of the peak, more than 60 million years.
+The illustration and the inscription draw a parallel between the company and the mountain giant, predicting the firm’s long life.

 2008 – today

 In 2008, the majority owner and founder of American International Assurance Company, hit by the financial crisis, sold a significant portion of its stock to the U.S. government.
-The change in ownership influenced the rebranding of the subsidiary.
+The change in ownership influenced the subsidiary’s rebranding.

-The logo is defined by a crimson-colored circle.
+A crimson-colored circle defines the logo.
 This figure symbolizes the sun rising behind Mount Everest.
-The sun signifies high status, power, and the powerful source of light epitomized by AIA.
+The sun signifies high status, power, and the powerful source of light, epitomized by AIA.

 Mountains still take center stage in the emblem, but now they are more natural and deeper.
 It gives the impression that the mountain peaks are covered with snow.
-This image emphasizes the strength, resilience, and longevity of the company.
+This image emphasizes the company’s strength, resilience, and longevity.
 It epitomizes the Asian region that the insurer serves.

 At the base of the circle are three capital letters.
 Their arrangement forms a path, a lifeline that the corporation protects and defends.
 The inscription paves the way for a secure future.